-- Serious acts of violence towards other children or adults
+- · Serious acts of violence towards other children or adults

 - Acts of prejudice, including racism

 - Fighting

 - Bullying

 - Swearing

 - Stealing

 - Being verbally abusive or rude to a member of staff.

-which will result in an internal seclusion / fixed term exclusion for the period of days (delete as necessary)

-Please see below details of the antecedent (what happened before the incident) and then your child's behaviour which the school does not accept.
+exclusion for the period of days (delete as necessary) Please see below details of the antecedent (what happened before the incident) and then your child's behaviour which the school does not accept.
+Antecedent: Your Child's Behaviour:

-Antecedent:

-Your Child's Behaviour: 1